Skip to main content

 In the year of abandoning your Green Card, complete two TQs: one GC Holder (USA) Questionnaire and one ''dummy'' Non-Resident (NRA) Questionnaire for 2005, as our system allows only one TQ per year.

-1. Create a resident TQ, select GC Holder, and report your income information up until the date you abandon your Green Card.
+1. Create a resident TQ, select GC Holder, and report your income information up until the date you abandoned your Green Card (when Form I-407 was submitted).

 2. Create a non-resident (NRA) TQ for 2005, select Not a US Citizen or GC Holder, and enter "365" days spent each year in the United States.

-3. Complete your second TQ and enter your U.S.-sourced income information from the date you abandon your G.C. till the end of the year.
+3. Complete your second TQ and enter your U.S.-sourced income information from the date you abandon your Green Card till the end of the year.

 Notes: